akashvishwakarma786/CONSUMER-GOODS-DOMAIN/README.md

 ## Acknowledgments

-Special thanks to Tony Sharma, Data Analytics Director, for providing this opportunity to showcase both technical and soft skills.
+Special thanks to CODEBASICS PLATFORM for providing this opportunity to showcase both technical and soft skills.
 This project has illuminated the strategic importance of data analytics in practical business contexts.